Install Podman on Ubuntu

 This tutorial showed how to install Podman on Ubuntu and demonstrated some basic use cases.
 Podman is a great daemonless alternative for Docker and other container management utilities that require a daemon to work.

-If you want to test other container management tools, start by installing Docker on Ubuntu and learning the basic commands.
+If you want to test other container management tools, install Docker on Ubuntu and learn the basic commands.

 Was this article helpful?